What dance style should I try?

 You can join open level and casual classes at any time.
-8 week progressive courses of any level can be joined up to week 2.
+8 and 4 week progressive courses of any level can be joined up to week 2.
 If you are unsure about joining a course, please contact us and we will advise you of the options available.
 See our calendar for class timetables.

 How much does it cost?

 See our class prices page for information on class prices and payment details.

 What level should I try?